gorkinovich/Zrukall/README.md

 * `writeln parameters`: Writes a line in the console with an end of line after the message.
 It's the same that `write parameters "\n"`.
 * `write parameters`: Writes a line in the console.
+* `setfgcolor color`: Sets the foreground color, where `color` is an integer index from the EGA palette (0..15).
+* `setbgcolor color`: Sets the background color, where `color` is an integer index from the EGA palette (0..15).
+* `clear`: Clears the screen with the current background color.

 ### Rooms: